adambard/learnxinyminutes-docs/fr-fr/php.html.markdown

 echo "\n";

-// You can iterate over the keys as well as the values
 // Vous pouvez itérer sur les clés aussi bien que les valeurs foreach ($roues as $vehicule => $compte) {
     echo "Un $vehicule possède $compte wheels";